a327ex/www/content/posts/indiedev_creativity.md

 {{< youtube 5AEFygPyGFU >}}

 In this case it didn't work out, but that's how experiments should go.
 You try out a bunch of stuff and eventually you get somewhere good.
-The more different the thing you try is, the higher the chances that it will take you from a locally optimal solution to a more globally optimal one.
+The more different the thing you try is, the higher the chances that it will eventually take you from a locally optimal solution to a more globally optimal one.

 {{< figure src="https://i.imgur.com/WyhF2ST.png" >}}